Jmichael39/Jmichael39/README.md

 - 🌱 I’m currently learning Java, SQL, Spring, Hibernate, Docker.
 - 💞️ I’m looking to collaborate on anything I can so I can keep learning.
 - 📫 How to reach me: by now, just send me an email.
-- 😄 Pronouns: Let's not talk about this nonesense.
+- 😄 Pronouns: Let's not talk about this nonsense.
 - ⚡ Fun fact: My first Hello World was amazing!

 <!---